mozanunal/mozanunal.github.io/source/_posts/micropython-mqtt-stream.md

             sleep(0.05)
 ```

-Main loop is also quite straith forward.
+Main loop is also quite strait-forward.
 It read samples from acc and send these over mqtt protocol directly to the server.

 ```python
 from machine import I2C, Pin